taskett/taskett/_pages/about.md

 Howdy!
 I’m Madi, and I make things that light me up inside.

-When I'm not working, I love hiking in mountains, and making authentic food from around the world.
+When I'm not working, I love hiking and making delicious food from around the world.

 ## Projects